 Updated EHRS record with “no known allergy/intolerance” entry to allergy/intolerance list

 Hospital discharge summary includes “no known allergy/intolerance and adverse reaction” information

+Patient also offered the option of updating his PHR with “no known allergy/intolerance and adverse reaction” information

 Use Case Scenarios

 A 45-year retired male footballer had a minor collision with a taxi while riding his bicycle into an intersection of a road and suffered from minor concussion.
 He was taken to the ED of a local hospital by an ambulance.

+This was the patient’s first encounter at the hospital ED.

 His presenting complaints include: